bluurryy/bump-scope/README.md

 with the exception of [`MutBumpVecRev`](https://docs.rs/bump-scope/1.0.0-dev/bump_scope/struct.MutBumpVecRev.html) and [`alloc_iter_mut_rev`](https://docs.rs/bump-scope/1.0.0-dev/bump_scope/struct.Bump.html#method.alloc_iter_mut_rev) which can be grown and shrunk in place if and only if bumping downwards.

-Bumping downwards on the other hand can be done in less operations.
+Bumping downwards can be done in less instructions.

 For the performance impact see [./crates/callgrind-benches][benches].